biobanking/QHIO/example.md

 - scanned by: ?image output of ?scanning has device ?scanner
 - scanned at: ?image output of ?scanning has setting ?resolution has value ?value

-Scott Notes:
-- Changed "resolution setting 1" to "spatial resolution setting 1" -- this should be in microns per pixel (mpp), which is slightly more precise than 40x magnification.
-- Added "magnification setting 1" to compensate for the previous change.
-- Specified compression as a "ratio" of 1:whatever (may not be a "scalar value specification")
-- Should we have an "image format" line for every type of image format?
-- Added "compression method setting" to identify the algorithm used in compressing data (specific algorithms should indicate lossy / lossless, etc.)

 ## Image Annotation

 In the fourth stage the digital slide image is annotated by a human expert.
 This stage allows us to manually assign lines, contours, points, and text to the image as a way of defining ground truth or information about the image content.
 Text-based labels could be located on the image or merely associated with it, and are separate from the labels of the patient / tissue from which the sample was taken.

 The output of this stage would be a set of image coordinates corresponding to the line / point / contour annotations, and the text labels (with or without associated coordinates, depending on whether the text is associated with a spatial location in the image).

-TODO: Insert ontology terms to define these annotations

 ## Algorithm Execution

 In the fifth stage we transform the image data using software that implements several algorithms.
 We use the general OBI term [data transformation](http://purl.obolibrary.org/obo/OBI_0200000), describing the main process and several process parts, with the following structure:

 - algorithm execution
-	- pre processing
+    - pre-processing
         - normalization
         - filtering
         - reconstruction (e.g. deconvolution)
     - segmentation
         - visually meaningful segmentation
             - kmeans clustering